michauhl/RBPBench/README.md

 **Fig. 4**: Set RBP motif distance plot.

-Detailed information on how the plo
+There are several command line parameters for fine-tuning this plot as well (`--motif-distance-plot-range`, `--motif-min-pair-count`, `--rbp-min-pair-count`).
 More details on how the plot is produced and read can be found in the HTML report.
 One thing that the plot shows is that PUM2 motifs are very similar to PUM1 motifs, explaining the PUM2 motif hits overlapping with the centered PUM1 motif hits.
 Apart from RBP level motif distances, a plot is produced for each single motif of the set RBP.